This is a sponsored post written by me on behalf of Southern Kitchen®. All opinions are entirely my own.

 - It will be pretty runny when you get it out of the oven.
 Let it set a few minutes before serving.

-– If you don’t want to use cream of chicken soup, you can use white sauce.
-Recipe here.
+- If you don’t want to use cream of chicken soup, you can use homemade white sauce.

 Dice up some bell peppers (I used those mini ones, because that’s what I had in the fridge!), and dice a half of an onion.